Annual Writing Contest

 • Fanfiction, retellings, or work based on existing stories, video games, movies, and other media will be disqualified.

-• You may submit only one entry per category.
-If you submit two or more entries in the same category, we will accept the first submission by timestamp and disqualify the other submissions.
+• You may submit only one entry.
+If you submit two or more entries, we will accept the first submission by timestamp and disqualify the other submissions.

 • Entry must be complete, and not a fragment of a larger work.